 Freezing Temperatures Might be Making Your Asthma Worse

 Sometimes the things we enjoy can give us terrible experiences.
 This is true for winter weather and people who have asthma.
-Asthma is a chronic disease that affects airflow within the lungs.
+This is a chronic disease that affects airflow within the lungs.
 It causes the lungs to become inflamed and restrict airflow.
 To best prevent winter-induced asthma attacks, it’s best to take precautions when going outside in the winter.

 What Causes Cold Weather-Induced Asthma?